Spongecade/Spongecade/README.md

 Hello,

-I do Javascript ...and a tiny bit of Java
+I do Javascript and Java

 I'm a...
 - Discord Developer